markortleb/tic-tac-toe/README.md

 ### Disclaimer

-This game is buggy, and I need to fix a few things to improve the performance.
+This game is a bit buggy.
+Need to fix a few things to improve the performance and computer ai.